emilio-mendez/emilio-mendez.github.io/_pages/about.md

 Hi!
 I'm Emilio.
 I'm from Argentina, where I did a PhD in chemistry specialized in computer simulations.
 My work consists in the application of statistical tools to understand physical systems.
 I focused my research in the development of machine learning algorithms to solve chemistry problems.
-Currently I'm working as a PostDoc Sorbonne University.
+Currently I'm working as a PostDoc Sorbonne University, with Professor Rocío Semino.
 I'm currently working on the modeling of Metal Organic Frameworks, which are promising materials for energetic transition and green chemistry.